Running a Business Central Database on Azure SQL Database

 Configure the server to allow for access by Windows Azure Services.

-The name has a format similar to this:
+The name has a format similar to:

 For information, see How to: Configure Firewall Settings (Azure SQL Database).